Our Lady of the Most Holy Rosary, Queen of the Caracol: History

-During the Spanish colonial period, one of the best means of transportation was by boat.
-Cargoes from the south were brought to Manila by big boats, and there were many batel (fishing boats) in Manila bay.
-Many years ago, in a date which remained unremembered, a strong typhoon visited Manila and the area.
-It caused great destruction of life and properties especially to those who lived along the coastal areas of Manila bay.
-Countless fishermen as well as merchants were caught by the turbulent wind in the midst of the sea.
-One of these boats coming from Mindoro was loaded with merchandise.
-The furious wind and the terrifying lashes of rain hit the boat, with the waves in their wildest moments.
-Water started to fill the boat to the point that it was almost sinking.
-The crewmen of the boat, filled with terror as death approaches, tied themselves to the boat so they would not be thrown overboard.
-The head of the crew went inside the cabin to check whatever goods he could save.
-As he moved around, he noticed the framed image of the Lady of the Most Holy Rosary hanging on a post.
-A strong wind rocked the boat that made the frame swing to the point of almost being dropped in the water.
-The sight of the image gave him a little light of hope for safety.
-He beg the virgin to spare his life and that of his companions with the promise that they would build a chapel in her honor as soon as they landed on the shore.
-The Virgin must have heard his prayers for they were all saved.
+In the Spanish colonial period, water transport was among the best means and cargo from the south were brought to Manila by big boats, including the many batel (fishing boats) in Manila Bay.
+On an unknown date, a strong typhoon struck Manila and its surrounding provinces, causing great destruction and death especially along the coastal areas.
+Countless boats with fishermen as well as merchants were caught in the tempest at sea, including one from Mindoro loaded with merchandise.
+The furious wind and rain, along with waves, threatened to capsize the already flooded boat, so the terrified crew lashed themselves to the craft to avoid being thrown overboard.
+Their captain entered the cabin to check whatever goods he could save, and noticed the framed image of Our Lady of the Most Holy Rosary hanging on a post.
+A strong wind rocking the boat made the frame swing and nearly fly into the water, but the mere sight of the icon gave him some hope for safety.
+He begged the Virgin to spare all their lives, making a vow to build a chapel in her honour once they landed safely on shore.

-The stormy night was followed by a serene and sunny morning.
-They found themselves along the shore of Mojon now called Muzon, a sitio of the barrio of Salinas-Marsella.
-With great joy and gratitude, they built a chapel on a ground which was said to belong to a certain Lieutenant Felix Suasa.
-The makeshift chapel was made of bamboo and the lumber used for the altar of the Virgin was from their very own boat.
-There was a great feasting for the affair.
-The image was entrusted by the crewmen to the people of the Mojon.
-The crew of the boat left leaving a legacy, which became an undying tradition - the town fiesta in honor of the Virgin of the Most Holy Rosary.
-After sometime, the people felt that they should give a more beautiful and bigger home for the Virgin.
-Hence, from Muzon the shrine was transferred to the present site of the parish church and a more decent chapel was built.
+The Virgin must have heard his prayers as the stormy night was followed by a calm, sunny morning.
+They found themselves on the shore of Mojón (now Muzón), a sitio of Salinas-Marcella.
+With great joy and gratitude, they fulfilled the captain’s promise and built a chapel on land said to belong to a certain Lieutenant Félix Suasa.
+The makeshift chapel was made of bamboo and the lumber from the salvaged boat was used to make the altar for the Virgin.
+There was great feasting, and the crew entrusted the icon to the people of Mojón, with the celebrations becoming the town fiesta.
+After some time, the people felt the Virgin should have a larger and more beautiful home, so the present shrine was built and the icon translated there.